sammytran277/algorithms/chapter2/SortingAlgorithms.md

 ![Insertion Sort GIF](/images/InsertionSort.gif)

 The next sorting algorithm to consider is insertion sort.
 Insertion sort works by, like selection sort, dividing the array into a sorted and unsorted subarray.
 As the algorithm iterates through the unsorted subarray, it goes back into the sorted subarray to find where the current value should be placed such that the sorted subarray is still sorted.Unlike selection sort, insertion sort's speed drastically increases if the array's entries are partially (or even completely) sorted.
-This fact will play an important role when we study the last of the elementary sorting algorithms, Shell sort.
+This fact will play an important role when we study the last of the elementary sorting algorithms, Shellsort.

 #### Time/Space Complexity for Insertion Sort